Hey Dashboard!: Supporting Voice, Text, and Pointing Modalities in Dashboard Onboarding: Results

 \subsubsection{Easy Tasks}

 Most participants solved easy lookup or hover tasks independently, relying little on \sysName.
 Onboarding was mainly used for confirmation rather than discovery.
-For instance, P2 and P3 used speech interaction and employed the voice and visual highlights feedback to double-check their answers, while P5 used the chat interface to clarify how to solve one task.
-As P1 explained, she was \textit{``used to figuring things out on [her] own,''} describing the multimodal help as \textit{``brand new... but pretty cool to have these options.''} The learning effect was evident by the ninth task, which every participant solved without any onboarding, regardless of prior expertise.
+For instance, Task 4, which required looking up a \inserted{category} value in the bar chart, \DianaParticipant{1} solved it on her own as she is \textit{``used to figuring things out on [her] own,''} describing the multimodal help as \textit{``brand new... but pretty cool to have these options.''} (shown in Figure \ref{fig:study-results}).
+Meanwhile, \DianaParticipant{2} and \DianaParticipant{3} used speech interaction and employed the voice and visual highlights feedback to double-check their answers, while \DianaParticipant{5} used the chat interface to clarify how to solve that task.

+The learning effect was evident by Task 9 (shown as an empty row in Figure \ref{fig:study-results}), which required selecting a region on the map and reading the relevant value on hover or from one of the Key Performance Indicators (KPIs).
+Every participant solved this task without any onboarding, regardless of prior expertise.